News

 Pulse Wave Velocity Calculation

-The length of the aorta for measuring Aortic Pulse Wave Velocity is defined as the distance (S) between the jugular (Jug) and the symphysis (Sy).
+The length of the aorta for measuring Aortic Pulse Wave Velocity is defined as the distance (S) between the Jugulum (Jug) and the symphysis (Sy).

 Pulse Wave Velocity Formula